Estuary

 • Roadmap: Customers frequently comment Fivetran does not reveal as much of a future direction or roadmap compared to the others in this comparison, and do not adequately address many of the above points.

-Hevo is a cloud-based ETL/ELT service for building data pipelines that, unlike Fivetran, started as a cloud service in 2017, which makes it more mature than Airbyte.
-Like Fivetran, Hevo is designed for “low code”, though it does provide a little more control to map sources to targets, or add simple transformations using Python scripts or a new drag-and-drop editor (currently in Beta) in ETL mode.
+Hevo is a cloud-based ETL and ELT service for building data pipelines.
+Hevo began in 2017 and is delivered as a managed cloud platform.
+Like Fivetran, Hevo is designed for “low code”, though it does provide a little more control to map sources to targets, or add simple transformations using Python scripts or drag-and-drop transformation blocks in ETL mode.
 Stateful transformations such as joins or aggregations, like Fivetran, should be done using ELT with SQL or dbt.

 While Hevo is a good option for someone getting started with ELT, as one user put it, Hevo has its limits.”